dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

   read with a generic library.

     * Code must be generated for a particular data schema to to read and write data using that schema.
-The Google code generator can currently generate code for encoding and decoding a schema for C++, Go, Java, Python, Ruby, C#, Objective-C, Javascript and PHP.
+At the time of writing, the Google code generator can currently generate code for encoding and decoding a schema for C++, Go, Java, Python, Ruby, C#, Objective-C, Javascript and PHP.

 * [CBOR](http://cbor.io).
 Defined in [@!RFC7049], this serialisation format
   is comparable to JSON but with a binary representation.
 It does not use a pre-defined schema, so data is always stored tagged.
 However,